vishalkashyap01/DSA/README.md

 for run in terminal.

 # Array.java
-In Array.java file, i create seperate class named Reverse to reverse the static array through call by object in main method.
+- In Array.java file, i create seperate class named Reverse to reverse the static array through call by object in main method.
+- add MaxMinElement class by which i implement seaching to get the maximum and minimum value from the array & call by object named mm.